-1. (a) The House shall divide after the Speaker has put a question to a vote by voice as provided in clause 6 of rule I if the Speaker is in doubt or division is demanded.
-Those in favor of the question shall first rise from their seats to be counted, and then those opposed.

-(b) If a Member, Delegate, or Resident Commissioner requests a recorded vote, and that request is supported by at least one-fifth of a quorum, the vote shall be taken by electronic device unless the Speaker invokes another procedure for recording votes provided in this rule.
-A recorded vote taken in the House under this paragraph shall be considered a vote by the yeas and nays.

-(c) In case of a tie vote, a question shall be lost.

-2. (a) Unless the Speaker directs otherwise, the Clerk shall conduct a record vote or quorum call by electronic device.
+- 1. (a) The House shall divide after the Speaker has put a question to a vote by voice as provided in clause 6 of rule I if the Speaker is in doubt or division is demanded.
+Those in favor of the question shall first rise from their seats to be counted, and then those opposed. - (b) If a Member, Delegate, or Resident Commissioner requests a recorded vote, and that request is supported by at least one-fifth of a quorum, the vote shall be taken by electronic device unless the Speaker invokes another procedure for recording votes provided in this rule.
+A recorded vote taken in the House under this paragraph shall be considered a vote by the yeas and nays. - (c) In case of a tie vote, a question shall be lost. - 2. (a) Unless the Speaker directs otherwise, the Clerk shall conduct a record vote or quorum call by electronic device.
 In such a case the Clerk shall enter on the Journal and publish in the Congressional Record, in alphabetical order in each category, the names of Members recorded as voting in the affirmative, the names of Members recorded as voting in the negative, and the names of Members answering present as if they had been called in the manner provided in clause 3.
-A record vote by electronic device shall not be held open for the sole purpose of reversing the outcome of such vote.
-Except as otherwise permitted under clause 8 or 9 of this rule or under clause 6 of rule XVIII, the minimum time for a record vote or quorum call by electronic device shall be 15 minutes.
+Except as otherwise permitted under clause 8 or 9 of this rule or under clause 6 of rule XVIII, the minimum time for a record vote or quorum call by electronic device shall be 15 minntes.